pulp/pulp/docs/dev-guide/integration/rest-api/status.rst

     of a Pulp deployment, and is not meant to replace monitoring of Pulp components in a production environment.

-A healthy Pulp installation will contain exactly one record for "resource_manager" and "scheduler" in the worker list, and one or more "reserved_resource_worker" records.
-It will also have ``messaging_connection`` and ``database_connection`` entries that contain ``{connected: True}``.
+A healthy Pulp installation will contain exactly one record for "resource_manager", one or more records for "pulp_celerybeat", and one or more records for "reserved_resource_worker".
-Note that if the scheduler is not running, other workers may be running but not updating their last heartbeat record.
+It will also have``messaging_connection`` and ``database_connection`` entries that contain ``{connected: True}``.
+Note that if pulp_celerybeat is not running, other workers may be running but not updating their last heartbeat record.

 The version of Pulp is also returned via ``platform_version`` in the ``versions`` object.
 This field is calculated from the "pulp-server" python